andyschaul/plant_care_system/README.md

 Combines RaspberryPi Zerio, Stemma Soil Sensor, Light Sensor, Water Pump, and PiOLED display to create a plant care system

+It is triggered by buttons and has a small display

 ## Usage
+Run launch_controls.py and then start system (light/water), stop system, add additional water, turn on/ff lights with buttons

 You can find indiviual component test programs in the component_tests folder for the light sensor, moisture sensor, relay, and relay water pump
 You can find functions in functions folder (light/light sensor control, moisture sensor/water pump control, reset system, and  start system)